FrostBiil/public/README.md

 - **[Programming B Exam Project](js/ProgrammingBExamProject/)**: A web application similar to GitHub or itch.io, designed for users to publish and share their games.
 Built using [React](https://react.dev/) with the [Mantine](https://mantine.dev/) library for the UI and [Primsa](https://www.prisma.io/) for the server-side logic.
 This project was developed in collaboration with another student, [JanuZz](https://github.com/JanuZz), where I primarily contributed to the frontend development.
 - **[Space Invaders](js/SpaceInvaders)**: A simple recreation of the classic Space Invaders game, developed as a school project using JavaScript and the [p5.js](https://p5js.org/) library.
 The game features basic mechanics where players control a spaceship to shoot down incoming enemies.
 This project helped me explore game development fundamentals, including animation, collision detection, and player controls.

-### 🌐 HTML/CSS Projects (Located in HTML/CSS/)
-- Currently, there are no published projects in this section, but stay tuned!
-I'm actively working on exciting projects, and they will be added here soon. 😊

 ### ☕ Java Projects (Located in java/)
 - **[Breakout](java/Breakout)**: A classic brick-breaking game developed in Java as a 3-week university project.
 It features paddle and ball mechanics, multiple levels, power-ups, and collision handling, with a focus on object-oriented design and game physics.
 Developed in collaboration with [Bondesgaard](https://github.com/bondegaard), [Skytiger1](https://github.com/skytiger1) & [Lobehjulius](https://github.com/Lobehjulius).
 - **[Ninjagame](java/Ninjagame)**: A turn-based combat game designed to implement Test-Driven Development (TDD) using JUnit 4/5.
 The game follows a structured testing approach to ensure combat logic, enemy AI, and player interactions work as expected.

-### 🗃️ SQL Projects (Located in sql/)
-- Currently, there are no published projects in this section, but stay tuned!
-I'm actively working on exciting projects, and they will be added here soon. 😊

 ---